 Memorial GardenAdd to My Trip | View My Trip

-Located behind the Treworgy Planetarium, the Memorial Garden was created to honor those who have given their time and resources to Mystic Seaport.
+Located behind the Treworgy Planetarium, the Memorial Garden was created to honor those who have given their time and resources to Mystic Seaport Museum.
 In a partly shaded area with subdued colors, the tone of the garden is peaceful and private.

 This garden is designed as a perennial border keyed to low maintenance and a palette of soft colors.
 Plants were chosen for their foliage, forms, and color; their resistance to disease and pests; and their long blooming season.